Manned Soviet Lunar Lander Discovered in LRO Imagery

 Image brightness and contrast have been altered to highlight surface details.

-The exact dates of the Soviet moon mission remains an unknown.
+The exact dates of the Soviet moon mission remain unknown.
 It is estimated that sometime in 1970-72, an LK-R unmanned L3 complex and two Lunokhod automated rovers were sent to the lunar surface to establish radio beacons for a manned Soviet craft.

 During the L3 complex’s journey to the Moon, there would be no need to undock and re-dock the orbital and landing craft as was done in Apollo, because the cosmonaut would transfer from the LOK to LK by a ‘spacewalk’.
 On the Apollo missions, the transfer was accomplished using a safer internal passage.